 - Runway performance

-- Range storage capacity
+- Aircraft Range

 - Creature comforts (leg and shoulder room), ability to move about the cabin all should be considered in the booking process.
 Just because it has 7 seats doesn’t necessarily mean you should pack 7 passengers in the plane.
 Step up to a slightly larger cabin and get a substantial increase in your travel experience.